 Housing Instability Prevention Program

 Funding is limited.
-HIPP currently can assist approximately 300 households.
+HIPP currently can assist up to 300 households at any given time.
 For eligibility information, please see the program flyer (link below).

-SDHC will identify potential participants from referrals from 2-1-1 San Diego.
-Housing Specialists will contact those households to confirm and verify if they qualify for help.
+HIPP identifies participants from referrals from 2-1-1 San Diego and the HOUSING FIRST – SAN DIEGO hotline.
+Housing Specialists will contact referred households to confirm and verify if they qualify for help.

 Flyer